vese/Recaptcha.Verify.Net/README.md

     scoreThreshold);
 ```
 ### Using score threshold map
-Based on the score, you can take variable action in the context of your site instead of blocking traffic to better protect your site.
+Based on the score, you can take variable actions in the context of your site instead of blocking traffic to better protect your site.
 Score thresholds specified for actions allow you to achieve adaptive risk analysis and protection based on the context of the action.
 1. Specify ActionsScoreThresholds in appsettings.json.
 If specified ScoreThreshold value will be used as default score threshold for actions that are not in map.
 ```json
 {